stackbit-projects/w3mbrand-64780/content/pages/index.md

     content: >
       Your brand is a collaboration of your website, mobile apps, design, search engine optimization, and copywriting.
 Each piece should work together to make your brand memorable.
+We make websites, mobile apps and create marketing content, using technology to deliver memorable brand experiences.
 You want your brand to be as memorable as the Google logo.
     actions:
       - label: Let's talk
         url: /contact